escaparrac/IRL-relay-SRT-RTMP/README.md

 This guide was inspired by this video from [Codexual](https://www.youtube.com/watch?v=YhvRXWzRPm4), but I tried to make this simpler, correctes some commands and made it friendlier for non-Linux users.

 Before starting, this guide assumes that you already have an Ubuntu/Debian system ready.
 If you don't have it, check this guide on how to create a VM in Windows.
 All the configurations will be done with the console, no graphic interface will be needed.
-Also, the username for this tutorial is "ubuntu", so be wary to change it before executing the commands.
+Also, the username for this tutorial will be "ubuntu", so be wary to change it before executing the commands.
 Execute the commands line by line for better results.

 # Table of contents

 1. [Create a SRT server with stats monitor](https://github.com/escaparrac/IRL-relay-SRT-RMTP#srt-with-stats-monitor-sls)
 2. [Create a RTMP server with stats monitor](https://github.com/escaparrac/IRL-relay-SRT-RMTP/#rtmp-with-stats-monitor-nginx)
 3. Install NOALBS on our servers to handle scene-switching in OBS using the current bitrate
+4. Add SRTLA to your SRT server
+5. Create a OBS server in Windows
+6. Extras
-4. Useful resources
+7. Additional resources

 # SRT with stats monitor (SLS)
 ## Perform update and upgrade